NVIDIA/Megatron-LM/megatron/core/transformer/moe/README.md

 - **Expert Parallel**
     - A specific method of parallelism for MoE models, where experts are partitioned onto different workers and each worker processes a different batch of training samples, each worker process one or more experts for each MoE layer.
 - **3D Parallel**: Data Parallel , Tensor Parallel, Pipeline Parallel, Sequence Parallel
-    - Note: When using MoE and tensor parallelism, sequence parallelism must be used.
+    - Note: When using MoE with expert parallelism and tensor parallelism, sequence parallelism must be used.
 - **Richer parallel mappings**: EP can be combined with DP/TP/PP/SP for handling larger MoE variants.
 - **Distributed optimizer.**

 ### Router and Load Balancing

 - Router type:
-    - Top-K router
+    - Top-K MLP router
     - Expert Choice router (coming soon)
 - Load Balancing algorithms:
     - Sinkhorn (S-BASE)
-    - Z-Loss
     - Aux loss / Load balancing loss

 ### Performance Optimizations